3L Roadmap

 Careers and Professional Development

-• Participate in the Fall On-Campus Interview (OCI) program for public and private sector postgraduate jobs.
+• Participate in the Virtual Fall On-Campus Interview (OCI) for public and private sector postgraduate jobs.

-• If you are applying for government honors programs, do so by the deadlines.
-(Some are as early as Labor Day.)
+• If you are applying for government honors programs, do so by the deadlines, which generally begin in the middle of the summer and continue through the fall.

 Student Life